vlcn-io/vlcn-orm/content/index.md

-`Aphrodite` is a schema layer whose first goal is to make [P2P](https://en.wikipedia.org/wiki/Peer-to-peer) & [Local-First](https://www.inkandswitch.com/local-first/) software development as easy as traditional software development.
+`Aphrodite` is a schema layer whose first goal is to make [P2P](https://en.wikipedia.org/wiki/Peer-to-peer) & [Local-First](https://www.inkandswitch.com/local-first/) software as easy to develop as traditional client-server software.

 You can think of `Aphrodite` as an `ORM` of sorts that is designed for the needs of [Local-First](https://www.inkandswitch.com/local-first/) applications and [P2P](https://en.wikipedia.org/wiki/Peer-to-peer) data transfer.